 5. Establish a Good Recovery Routine

 There’s nothing better than lying in a hammock after a long surf session, but active recovery is an important element.
 This means adding some foam rolling or yoga poses to help in recovery both after hard workouts and after you surf all day on your surf trip.
-Many of the yoga poses I demonstrate in Yoga For Hikers and Backpackers are also good for surfing.
+Check out my blog Yoga For Surfers for a complete guide to the best yoga poses to improve your surfing recovery.

 I hope this helps you get ready for your next surf trip or get in better shape to catch more waves.
 If you need a more complete program or have injuries you are working around, that’s what we specialize in!

 I created an entire Surfing Fitness Program that includes a fun and effective Strength Training workout, a H.I.I.T. workout that will dramatically help you on those tough paddle outs, a one-hour vinyasa yoga class that you will love, plus videos on prehab and myofascial release to help you prevent injuries and recover better.